cmake-basis/BASIS/doc/site/standard/template.rst

 standard regarding the directory structure.
 The further purpose of the software project template is to provide template files concerned with the configuration of the build, testing, installation, and packaging.
-In the following, the prupose of each template file is summarized.
+In the following, the role of each template file is summarized.

 Required Project Files